 - The Recreation Ground

-- The Herd's Hill allotments

-- The Queen Catherine Road allotments

 - Green spine between Sycamore Leys and Maple Leys

 - Land at rear of Rookery Way

 - Ashgrove

+- Vicarage Lane orchard

 - Land south-east of St. Michael's church.

 Proposals for development that will undermine the essential, permanent open character of a Local Green Space will be resisted unless very special circumstances can be demonstrated.